 Study Abroad

-Students are strongly encouraged to participate in a study abroad program.
-These programs range from a concentrated week-long spring break to semester-long programs.
-In most cases students can stay-on-track to graduate in four years.
-In most cases, the students should visit the study abroad office to determine viable programs, then work with the department on developing a course schedule.
+Study abroad opportunities are available for mechanical engineering students.
+The study abroad programs range from a concentrated week-long spring break to semester-long programs.
+Students should visit the study abroad office to determine viable programs, then work with the department on developing a course schedule.
+Generally, study abroad does not delay students' graduation plan with proper planning since they will be taking a mix of pre-approved engineering and general education classes abroad.

 Job Search Assistance

-The Engineering Career Center offers a comprehensive array of services to students seeking permanent employment and career-related summer or co-op employment.
+The Engineering Career Center offers a comprehensive array of services to students seeking permanent employment, career-related summer internships, and/or co-op employment.
 These include on-campus interviewing; two career fairs each year; individual advising and group workshops on résumés; interviewing, and job search strategies; online interviewing sign-up; online job postings from many employers not interviewing on campus; a library of employer and career literature; and an online résumé book searchable by employers.

 The Engineering Career Center offers services to all engineering students.
-Students are encouraged to visit the Engineering Career Center early in their undergraduate or graduate studies.
+Students are encouraged to pursue summer internships, summer research programs or co-ops early in their undergraduate studies.
+Students should begin the process by visiting the Engineering Career Center.
 Many employers actively seek KU engineering and computer science students.
 Some prefer to hire students as early as the first-year level for internships.
 The Career Center is in 1410 LEEP2; additional information is available from 785-864-3891.

 Undergraduate Regulations